As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

-There’s not a whole lot that beats a good movie binge – so we put together a list of some of our favorite sailing movies and documentaries to inspire and humble even the saltiest sailors.
+Not much beats a good movie binge – so I’ve compiled a list of some of the best sailing movies and documentaries to inspire and humble even the saltiest sailors.

-The best movies about sailing tug at the lines on our hearts and leave us yearning for life on the water.
+The best movies about sailing tug at the lines in our hearts and leave us yearning for life on the water.
 They also remind us of the power of the ocean.

-We have included links to the great sailing movies below and if they are available on Amazon Prime, Netflix, or Hulu.
+I’ve also included links to the great sailing movies below if they are available on a streaming service such as Amazon Prime, Netflix, Hulu, Tubi, and more.
+Let’s get started!

-With only one cast member and just 51 spoken words, this Robert Redford sailing movie presents what managing a crisis alone on the open ocean looks like.
+With only one cast member and just 51 spoken words, this Robert Redford sailing movie represents what managing a crisis alone on the open ocean looks like.

-A survival sailing film, the plot follows a solo sailor as he manages the fallout after a collision with a shipping container damages his sailboat.
+A survival sailing film, the plot of All is Lost follows a solo sailor as he manages the fallout after a collision with a shipping container damages his sailboat.

 You’ll see everything unfold step-by-step as this resourceful sailor handles the growing damage to his boat.
 Whether or not he makes the correct choices or if the situations are accurate is somewhat criticized by the sailing community.